 - Part of "understanding computers" is the ability to diagnose problems and resolve them (or at least understand the work around).

 - If you deviate from the methods mentioned, I will probably not be able to assist.
-Again, refer to the copious amounts of
+Again, refer to the copious amounts of available information on the web.
+Search engines will be your friend.

 - Focus is on 32bit installations to maximize the ability to transfer the code and servers to other equipment.
 Similarly, the 64bit version isn't necessary because workload and resources needed are very low.